naclomi/containers-tutorial/containers.md

 Markov text generator trained on portions of *Mechanics of Materials*, Wiley ISBN 0-471-59399-0, retrieved from https://ocw.mit.edu/courses/materials-science-and-engineering/3-11-mechanics-of-materials-fall-1999/modules/ on March 5th, 2021

-TODO: unused text--
+## TODO

-If an image with the name you specify in the build command already exists on your computer, rather than getting overwritten or deleted it continues to exist on your computer with a gibberish name:
+- Fit in somewhere: If an image with the name you specify in the build command already exists on your computer, rather than getting overwritten or deleted it continues to exist on your computer with a gibberish name:

+- Fit in somewhere: using `\` to split a command across multiple lines

+- Fit in somewhere: account passwords using environment variables